 CPI understands your concerns.
-We have been training human services professionals for over 30 years to manage challenging, aggressive, and potentially violent individuals.
+We've been training human services professionals for over 30 years to manage challenging, aggressive, and potentially violent behavior.
 Our training strategies fall within a less restrictive, end of the “range of force” continuum that advances the Care, Welfare, Safety, and SecuritySM of all stakeholders in caregiving facilities.

 As you assess a reasonable and proportionate response, consider CPI training to minimize the risks of de-escalation and physical intervention.
 If medical or mechanical restraints are permitted and governed within your agency, we can equip you with more options to reduce the risk of injury to staff and those you serve.